Insidiae/perpetual-testing-initiative/Round 0/log.md

 **Thoughts:** Decent progress today.
 It's great to know that Python actually has a built-in testing module to help write tests for my Python code, and writing tests for a previous exercise was a breeze.

 **Link to work:** [Testing Exercise](https://github.com/Insidiae/python-levelgrind/blob/master/advanced/deck_of_cards_tests.py)

+### Day 80: Wednesday, November 24th, 2021

+**Today's Progress**: Started the Sesstions + JWT section of the ZTM JTS course.

+**Thoughts:** Set up the dev environment for this section for the first time using Docker.
+I really like how smooth and consistent the workflow is using Docker + WSL2.
+It just feels so natural and my workflow for developing this new SmartBrain course project stayed pretty much the same even while using Docker.

+**Link to work:** Smart Brain [frontend](https://github.com/Insidiae/smart-brain-jwt), [backend](https://github.com/Insidiae/smart-brain-api-jwt)